atcebrian/ScreenProtectionCovid-19/Molde Pantalla Protector Facial (Plástic Preciós La Safor)/README.txt

 Feel free to modify and if you send us new documentation, we will add it.

 (Facebook: @plasticprecioslasafor ; Instagram:plasticpreciossafor)

+Version 2 (V2) has some improvements but has not been tested yet.

 This mold is designed to be made in aluminum 15mm thick